m-paolino/StopChime/README.md

 NOTE: In case you have already deleted the downloaded folder, you have to re-download it and unzip it [see above :point_up:]

 1. Open **Terminal.app** in your Mac.
 It should be reached by typing it on spotlight.
 2. Via Terminal.app **go to directory containing the script**.
-To perform this operation just type `cd dir` where instead of "dir" you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime-1.0`
+To perform this operation just type `cd dir` where instead of `dir` you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime-1.0`
 3. To **uninstall the script**, run the following command:
 >sudo sh uninstall.sh
 5. After uninstallation process you can **close the Terminal window** and...be careful of boot sound at next login! :rage: